bentitopolis/operator-quarkus/README.md

 export DEPLOY_NAMESPACE=default
 make apply
 make deploy
+make apply-cr
 ```

-If all goes well you'll have a deployment with a pod up that ran the Quarkus operator on startup and listed all the pods running in `default` project.
-The log for the `operator-quarkus.*` pod in the `operator-quarkus` deployment in the `default` project should list at least itself for running pods.
+If all goes well you will have a deployment that creates an example daemonset and example pod in the default namespace.

 # operator-quarkus project